aiparragirre/aiparragirre.github.io/content/_index.md

          exclude_featured: false
     design:
        view: list
+    button:
+        text: See more about software
+        url: /software

   - block: cta-card
     demo: true # Only display this section in the Hugo Blox Builder demo site